eldoy/mongocore/README.md

 ```

 ### Schema and models
-Each model defined using a [YAML.](http://yaml.org) schema file.
+Each model is defined using a [YAML](http://yaml.org) schema file.
 This is where you define keys, defaults, description, counters, associations, access, tags, scopes and accessors.

 The default schema file location is `APP_ROOT/config/db/schema/*.yml`, so if you have a model called Parent, create a yml file called parent.yml.